direktiv/direktiv.github.io/docs/walkthrough/isolates-intro.md

 This workflow will use the Docker container at https://hub.docker.com/r/vorteil/request to perform a GET request and return the results to the instance data.

-Not just any Docker container will work as an Isolate, but it isn't difficult to make one compatible.
+Not just any Docker container will work as a function, but it isn't difficult to make one compatible.
 We'll discuss that later.

 Run this workflow.
 Leave the Workflow Input empty for now.
 You should see something like the following: